rtavenar/blog/dtw.md

     </figcaption>
 </figure>

-Setting global constraints on admissible DTW paths is equivalent to restricting the set of possible matches for each element in a time series.
+In practice, global constraints on admissible DTW paths restrict the set of possible matches for each element in a time series.
 The number of possible matches for an element is always $2r+1$ for Sakoe-Chiba constraints (except for border elements), while it varies depending on the time index for Itakura parallelograms: